 9. Cromarty Brewing Company

-Whilst the Black Isle Brewery is the most well known brewery in this part of the world, it’s not the only game in town.
-Not far from the town of Cromarty is the Cromarty Brewing Company, which has been making beer on the Black Isle since 2011.
+Whilst the Black Isle Brewery is the best known brewery in this part of the world, it’s not the only game in town.
+Not far from the town of Cromarty is Cromarty Brewing Company, which has been making beer on the Black Isle since 2011.

 10. Cromarty Lighthouse

 On to the town of Cromarty now, which sits at the tip of the Black Isle.
-In the summer you can actually take a ferry from here to Nigg, to save yourself the drive back to the main road.
+In the warmer months, roughly April to September, you can take a small ferry from here across to Nigg, which saves you the drive back to the main road.

 We’re not done with exploring the Black Isle though.
 The town of Cromarty has a number of attractions, first of which is the Cromarty Lighthouse.
-This was built in 1842, and operated as a lighthouse until 2006.
-Today is a part of the University of Aberdeen, and operates as a field station, supporting research within their Institute of Biological and Environmental Sciences.
+This was first lit in 1846, and operated as a lighthouse until 2006.
+Today it’s part of the University of Aberdeen, and operates as a field station, supporting research within their School of Biological Sciences.

 You can’t get into the Lighthouse, but it is still worth taking a look at the building and the nearby harbour area, which is pretty.